chromaui/chromatic-docs/access.md

 If the project is linked to a online repository, once you remove the collaborator from the repository, your collaborator's list will be automatically updated in Chromatic.

-For unlinked projects, contact us via our <a class="intercom-concierge-bot">in-app chat</a>.
+For unlinked projects, contact us via our in-app chat.

 <details>
 <summary>Why can't my teammates access a project?</summary>